 - Improve workload management inside the cockpit;

-- Last but not least, become a better and safer pilot in both VFR and IFR flights.
+- Lastly, become a better and safer pilot in VFR and IFR flights.

 Getting an instrument rating is worth it.
-With little effort, pilots can operate in IMC and have more thrilling experiences.
 If you can afford it, then go for it.
+Pilots can operate in IMC with little effort and have more thrilling experiences.
 If you intend to work as a commercial pilot in the future, getting an instrument rating sooner is the right choice.

-Some pilots think instrument rating is a waste of money, but I believe instrument rating brings real benefits for aviators, which I will explain here.
+Some pilots think instrument rating is a waste of money, but I believe instrument rating brings indisputable benefits for aviators, which I will explain here.

 Assuming you have a private pilot license and want to fly to new destinations for recreation.

-Or perhaps you have a family gathering to attend to, and you can quickly fly there as you have a private pilot license.
+Or perhaps you have a family gathering to attend, and you can quickly fly there as you have a private pilot license.

-But wait, the destination airport has a Class B airspace, or worse, you cannot enter the airspace without an instrument rating.
+But wait, the destination airport has a Class B airspace; worse, you cannot enter the airspace without an instrument rating.

 What will you have to do then?